FurhatRobotics/example-skills/README.md

 Social                | A chit-chat skill with question and answers and that eventually tries to get the user to go to the Quiz skill | Advanced input/output, grammar, follow-up questions, launching external skills (Quiz)
 Quiz                  | A multi-answer quiz with a content editor for quiz-questions/answers, startable from other skills | Input output, launchable from other skills (Social)

+# Running skills

+## If you want to run a skill on a Furhat robot:

+The skills are preconfigured to run on a Furhat.
+To install them;

+1. Downdload the latest zipped file in the /distr folder of the specific skill
+2. Upload the zip in the web interface's **packages** page under **Uploaded packages**.

+^ Note: If the skill does not show up in the skills list, restart the Mode.
+If it still does not show up, review the Console output.

+## If you want to run a skill on your developer machine;

+1. Clone this repository
+2. Start the Furhat dev-server
+3. Go to **packages** page and enter the full path of the skill folder in **Development packages**.
+4. Restart the mode
+5. If you want to develop in Eclipse, please see [our tutorial on Eclipse development](https://docs.myfurhat.com/tutorials/tutorial_eclipse/)

 # Documentation

 See [docs.myfurhat.com](https://docs.myfurhat.com).